kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 Here is some data on <a href = "child-care-costs.xlsx">child care costs</a>.
 Let’s pretend we want to make a map to help with our analysis.

-- Format the data to be ready for analyis, and possible merging with other datasets.
+- Format the data to be ready for analysis, and possible merging with other datasets.
 This means the first row has headers, ideally without any spaces or special characters, and the state names are as normal as possible.
 A hint: you may want to google something like "replace asterisks in excel."

 - Remember [this guy](http://bl.ocks.org/ansis/9368682874d9e8adda21)?
-Copy the code to your text editor, and reaqquaint yourself with how the colors get assigned.
+Copy the code to your text editor, and reacquaint yourself with how the colors get assigned.

 - On the first line of the getStyle function add the following: <code>console.log(feature.properties)</code>